openstack/openstack-ansible-specs/specs/kilo/developer-docs.rst

 * Individual roles.
 The individual roles should not be documented as part of this.
-There are too many roles and too many changes to be able to keep up with those changes at the os-ansible-deployment level.
+There are too many roles and too many changes to be able to keep up with those changes at the openstack-ansible level.

 * End user documentation.
 For this specification, the 'end user' is a deployer or user of the deployed OpenStack system.
 The installation guide, operations